ItsNotDNS/virtual-outdoors-club/README.md

 #### Testing

 You can run `npm test` to start the test runner.
 It will report all passing/failing tests.
 You do not need to close Karma, as when you save the files it will automatically run again.
+This also runs a code-coverage check at the end of it, which requires every line of code to be tested at least once to not fail.

+`npm run-script lint` will scan for styling errors and keep the codebase consistent.
+The build will fail if this fails.

 #### Deployment